-Drive is directed to the rear axle only, as with all Smarts, resulting in a 9.5-second 0-62mph time.
-The top speed is electronically restricted to 103mph; the Brabus Forfour has a higher limiter of 112mph due to its longer wheelbase.
+Power is directed exclusively to the rear axle, a consistent trait in all Smarts.
+This results in an impressive 0-62mph time of 9.5 seconds.
+However, the top speed is electronically limited to 103mph, though the Brabus Forfour can reach 112mph due to its longer wheelbase.

 Review Brabus Smart Car – Price and rivals

 A Brabus Fortwo can be purchased for as little as £16,445.
-The Xclusive model we tested (which includes sports seats, artificial leather trim on the seats as well as the dashboard, an entire touchscreen system with satnav, as well as two-tone paintwork options) starts at £19,615, and our car had been customized to cost more than £20,000.
+The Xclusive model, which we tested and includes sports seats, artificial leather trim, a touchscreen system with satnav, and two-tone paintwork options, starts at £19,615.
+Our customized test car exceeded £20,000 in price.